inbo/whip/docs/syntax.md

 ### max

-Tests if a numeric value is equal or lower than a maximum value:
+Tests if a numeric value is equal to or lower than a maximum value:

 ```yaml
 age: